chaoss/website/release/201908/metrics-head-rc.md

-# Metrics Candidate Release Page
+# CHAOSS Metrics (Release 201908)

 *Released metrics are only a subset of metric ideas that are being developed.
 If you would like to learn more and discuss different metrics please visit the working group repositories.
-Each working group identifies metrics that are candidates for release.
 The metrics are sorted into Focus Areas.
 CHAOSS uses a Goal-Question-Metric format to present metrics.
 Individual metrics are released based on identified goals and questions.
 The metrics include a detail page with definitions, objectives, and examples.*

-### Important Dates
-Release Freeze: June 21st, 2019
-Candidate Release: June 24th, 2019
-Comments Close: July 24th, 2019
-Release Date: August 5th, 2019

 ## Focus Areas by Working Group
 #### Common Metrics WG